riccardotommasini/polyflow/README.md

 In this repository, the following projects are present:

 * [API](./api/Readme.md), which contains the interfaces and abstractions required to develop your stream processor engine.
-* [polyflow](./polyflow/README.md), which contains some reference implementations that aims at showing the API usage by providing examples (Currently a relational and a graph example)
+* [polyflow](./polyflow/README.md), which contains some generic implementations used in the [example](https://github.com/riccardotommasini/polyflow-examples/) repository.